+Migraineur VOLUME 13/WINTER 2022

+Special Features

+- 7 The New "Designer Drugs" for Migraine: Upsides and Downsides

+- 17 What is the "Best" Migraine Therapy?
+Old vs New, New vs New

+- 21 COVID: Its Impact on Migraine and Migraine Management

+In Every Issue

+- 10 Migraine Treatment of the Month: Atogepant (Qulipta)

+- 14 Doctor on Call

+Editor-in-Chief John F. Rothrock, MD

+Managing Editor Diane Andress-Rothrock

+Web Editor & Designer

+Clover Collective

+Printing

-Printing Minuteman Press Bethesda
+Minuteman Press Bethesda RLT@mmpbethesda.com

-Publisher Celerity Press
+Publisher

+Celerity Press, LLC Bethesda, Maryland

-©Celerity Press, 2019.
+©Celerity Press, 2022.
 All rights reserved.
 No part of this publication may be reproduced, stored in or introduced into a retrieval system or transmitted by any means (electronic, mechanical, photocopying, recording or otherwise) without the prior written permission of the copyright owner or his formal designate.
 The views and opinions expressed in Migraineur reflect the experience and perceptions of the editors and contributors.
 While those views and opinions may be well-informed, this magazine is not intended to substitute for a face-to-face evaluation by a provider skilled in headache diagnosis and management.
 Readers are encouraged to use Migraineur as a tool that enhances their understanding of migraine and complements whatever management plan they and their providers have developed.

+Editor's Note

+Migraineur's editor, Dr. John Rothrock, is professor and vice chair of neurology at the George Washington University School of Medicine.